jeremyvincentyu/eBoto2/README.md

 To start eBoto 2.0, whether you are using the eBoto developer VM or running eBoto in your own container, do the following(make sure to follow the steps in the correct order):
-1. Run python3 reset.py
+1. Run python3 reset.py and follow the prompts
-2. Run bash hardhat.sh in that same window and wait until the terminal says that the smart contract has been deployed
+2. Run python3 run_geth.py, following thye prompts,  in that same window and wait until you see a mention of blocks being sealed
+3. In another terminal window, run deploy_poa.sh, following the prompts.
-3. In another terminal window, run bash isolator.sh
+4. In another terminal window, run bash isolator.sh
-4. In another terminal window, run bash authority.sh
+5. In another terminal window, run bash authority.sh
-5. Navigate to 127.0.0.1 in the browser.
+6. Navigate to 127.0.0.1 in the browser.

 To terminate the backends, just enter Ctrl +C on each of the terminals that you opened.
 For the frontend, it is sufficient to close your browser.